-Mystery shopping is a frequently used market research tool used to measure and benchmark the quality of service within companies and organisations or, in some cases to gather specific information about the ‘buying experience’ or specific products and services.
-It can be used in any industry, but is most often used in a retail environment where it has become widely used.
+Mystery shopping is a frequently used market research tool used to measure and benchmark the quality of service within companies and organisations.
+Or, in some cases, to gather specific information about the ‘buying experience’ or specific products and services.
+It is applicable to any industry, but is most useful in a retail environment, where it sees widespread use.

-Mystery shoppers are often instructed to carry out a typical transaction.
-For example a mobile phone company may instruct a shopper to ask about a phone upgrade, apparently knowing nothing about the relative merits of new handsets, upgrade plans or contracts.
+Instruct mystery shoppers to carry out a typical transaction.
+For example, a mobile phone company may instruct a shopper to ask about a phone upgrade, apparently knowing nothing about the relative merits of new handsets, upgrade plans or contracts.

 A typical mystery shopping survey might include:

 - Length of time taken to meet and greet the mystery shopper and the approach used in the greeting including level of cordiality and courtesy, as well as whether eye contact was made

 - The number of customer service staff on the floor and whether they wear name badges

 - The presence of meet and greet staff

 - Particular questions to assist the mystery shopper to find a suitable product